Operation Paramount

 For the first time, data from HM Prisons & Probation Service (HMPPS) database is being used not only to track a prisoner’s entry, movement through and eventual release from prison – but also to focus support on vulnerable family members left behind at the point of their imprisonment.

-Thames Valley VPP has a data-sharing platform called Thames Valley Together which allows secure sharing between partners, including HMPPS.
-Using this system, each month the VPP runs an assessment on those sent to prison who have a link to a child in the Thames Valley region.
-This allows them to identify those families which may be suitable for a support offer.
+Thames Valley VPP have developed data-sharing platform called Thames Valley Together which allows secure sharing between partners, including HMPPS.
+Using this secure premise, each month the VPP runs an assessment on those sent to prison alongside police indexes to establish parental links to a child in the Thames Valley region.
+This allows them to recognise those families which may be suitable for a support offer.
 This model is unique in that it does not rely on a self-declaration of parental status by the imprisoned adult.

 At this point, Thames Valley Police’s engagement with the family ceases and Children Heard and Seen then begin their work if the family so wish.